slatedocs/slate/source/includes/_overview.md

 # Overview

-**Shiftdata**, the Shiftboard Application Programming Interface (API), is designed to allow simple transactions with the Shiftboard platform.
-The Shiftboard platform is evolving quickly and this documentation is updated frequently.
+Shiftboard offers a rich set of Application Programming Interfaces (APIs) to allow external systems to interact with the Shiftboard platform.
+These APIs take the form of [JSON-RPC](http://jsonrpc.org/spec.html) web service calls.
+Most Shiftboard application, account, authorization, systems management, and site provisioning data is accessible and the API is continually extended to encompass more of the Shiftboard data and functionality.

 All requests and responses are encoded using JavaScript Object Notation ([JSON](http://www.json.org/)) and encrypted using 256-bit